NebulousLabs/Sia/doc/Guide to Contributing to Sia.md

 $ git rebase master
 # Before every pull request, you should run `make test-long`
 # to test your code and fix formatting and style problems.
-# You need to be in the main directory if you're not already.
-$ cd $GOPATH/src/NebulousLabs/Sia
 $ make test-long
 # If all goes well, proceed to staging your changed files:
 $ git add <changed files>